PatrickMaiyer/Portapack_Wiki/Level.md

 # Graphs

-* RSSI min, average, max => blue, white and red lines
+* RSSI min, average, max => blue, white and red lines clipped between [ 31, 170 ] and scaled along the height of the RSSIGraph widget
 * POWER => green line, clipped between [ -100 , +20 ] and scaled along the height of the RSSIGraph widget